Central African Republic rebels halt advance, agree to peace talks

-DAMARA, Central African Republic (Reuters) - Rebels in Central African Republic said they had halted their advance on the capital on Wednesday and agreed to start peace talks, averting a clash with regionally backed troops.
+BANGUI (Reuters) - Rebels in Central African Republic said they had halted their advance on the capital on Wednesday and agreed to start peace talks, averting a clash with regionally backed troops in the mineral-rich nation.

 “I have asked our forces not to move their positions starting today because we want to enter talks in (Gabon’s capital) Libreville for a political solution,” said Seleka spokesman Eric Massi, speaking by telephone from Paris.

-“I am in discussion with our partners to come up with proposals to end the crisis, but one solution could be a political transition that excludes Bozize,” he said.
+“I am in discussion with our partners to come up with proposals to end the crisis, but one solution could be a political transition that excludes Bozize,” he added.

-Bozize on Wednesday sacked his Army Chief of Staff and took over the defense minister’s role from his son, Jean Francis Bozize, according to a decree read on national radio, a day after publicly criticizing the military for failing to repel the rebels.

-The advance by Seleka, an alliance of mostly northeastern rebel groups, was the latest in a series of revolts in a country at the heart of one of Africa’s most turbulent regions - and the most serious since the Chad-backed insurgency that swept Bozize to power in 2003.
+The advance by Seleka, an alliance of mostly northeastern rebel groups, was the latest in a series of revolts in a country at the heart of one of Africa’s most turbulent regions.

+CAR remains severely underdeveloped despite its deposits of gold, diamonds and other minerals.
+French nuclear energy group Areva mines CAR’s Bakouma uranium deposit - France’s biggest commercial interest in its former colony.

 Diplomatic sources have said talks organized by central African regional bloc ECCAS could start on January 10.
 The United States, the European Union and France have called on both sides to negotiate and spare civilians.

-Central African Republic is one of the least developed countries in the world despite its deposits of gold, diamonds and other minerals.
-French nuclear energy group Areva mines the country’s Bakouma uranium deposit - France’s biggest commercial interest in its former colony.

-News of the rebel halt eased tension in Bangui, where residents had been stockpiling food and water and staying indoors after dark.
+News of the rebel halt eased tensions in Bangui, where residents had been stockpiling food and water and staying indoors after dark.

 ECCAS members Chad, Congo Republic, Gabon and Cameroon have sent hundreds of soldiers to reinforce CAR’s army after a string of rebel victories since early December.

-Gabonese General Jean Felix Akaga, commander of the regional force, said his troops were defending the town of Damara, 75 km (45 miles) north of Bangui and close to the rebel front.
+Gabonese General Jean Felix Akaga, commander of the regional force, said his troops were defending the town of Damara, 75 km (45 miles) north of Bangui, close to where the rebels were camped.

-Chad provided training and equipment to the rebellion that brought Bozize to power by ousting then-president Ange Felix Patasse, who Chad accused of supporting Chadian dissidents.
+Bozize came to power in a 2003 rebellion backed by Chad, which wanted to replace the CAR president’s predecessor who it accused of supporting Chadian dissidents.

-Chad is also keen to keep a lid on instability in the territory close to its main oil export pipeline and has stepped in to defend Bozize against insurgents in the past.
+Chad, also keen to keep a lid on instability in the territory close to its main oil export pipeline, has stepped in to defend Bozize against insurgents in the past.

 A CAR government minister told Reuters the foreign troop presence strengthened Bozize’s bargaining position ahead of the Libreville peace talks.